abinvda/fleet-path-planner/README.md

 These considerations collectively contribute to an efficient AGV fleet, minimizing pallet exchange times while optimizing resource utilization.

 ## ROS Components
+While the current implementation is in plain C++, we can build a a ROS implementation with the following components:

 1.  **fleet_planner_node:** Corresponding to `fleetPlanner.cpp`
 	- Main executable file.
 Integrates functions from other ROS nodes.

 2. **system_state_node:** Corresponding to `systemState.cpp`
 	- Could be implemented as a ROS node publishing system state information.

 3. **graph_generator_node:** Corresponding to `getGraph.cpp`
 	- Could be implemented as a ROS node generating a graph and publishing it.

 4. **path_calculator_node:** Corresponding to `getPath.cpp`
 	- Could be a ROS service that takes the current system state and returns optimal paths.

-## Additional Considerations
+5. **Additional Considerations**
 	- For a ROS implementation, additional components like nodes, services, and messages would be necessary.
 	- Define custom messages to communicate system state, box requests, and path information.
 	- Implement a Header File containing ROS message and service definitions for proper communication between nodes.